 Is the Perth Mint Defaulting?[added March 22, 2021] No, it is not -- there are no problems with the Perth Mint!

-The Perth Mint, which creates bullion coins for Australia, like most mints, has been unable to keep up with the supply.
+The Perth Mint, which creates bullion coins for Australia, like most mints, has been unable to keep up with the demand.
 That's because of a high demand for retail silver in the past two months.
 This has affected all mints and dealers.

 There are some people, though, that are getting all worked up saying that people with pool or unallocated accounts won't be able to get silver for 6-12 months, despite the contract saying the Perth Mint must ship it within 10 days.

 First, "allocated" metal is metal in your name -- actual chunks of metal that are legally yours.
 Many people go with pool metal (sharing big bars with other people) or unallocated (where no actual metal is assigned to you), to save costs, at higher risk (e.g. you could lose it all if the company goes bankrupt).
 Allocated holders, as far as I know, are getting their metal if they want it.